Plantation house: Architectural styles

-Another house type, the Creole cottage, came from the areas along the Gulf Coast and its associated rivers that were formerly part of New France.
-It was always one-and-a-half stories, with a side-gabled roof, and often had upper floor dormer windows.
-However, it accommodated a full-width front porch under the main roof, with doors or jib-windows opening from all of the rooms onto the porch, and was usually raised high above the ground on a full raised basement or piers.
+The Creole cottage came from the areas along the Gulf Coast and its associated rivers that were formerly part of New France.
+The cottage was one-and-a-half stories with a side-gabled roof, and often had upper floor dormer windows.
+It accommodated a full-width front porch under the main roof, with doors or jib-windows opening from all of the rooms onto the porch, and was usually raised high above the ground on a full raised basement or piers.
 It was a common form for many early plantation houses and town houses alike in the lower reaches of Alabama, Louisiana, and Mississippi.

 Gaineswood in Demopolis, Alabama, built from 1843 to 1861.
 Designed by its owner from pattern books, it is a Greek Revival with Italianate-influenced asymmetrical massing.

 When the cotton boom years began in the 1830s, the United States was entering its second neoclassical phase, with Greek Revival architecture being the dominant style.
 By this point trained architects were also becoming more common, and several introduced the style to the South.
 Whereas the earlier Federal and Jeffersonian neoclassicism displayed an almost feminine lightness, academic Greek Revival was very masculine, with a heaviness not seen in the earlier styles.

 Annandale Plantation in Mannsdale, Mississippi, built from 1857 to 1859.
 It replaced a log house that the family lived in for almost 20 years.
 Their new Italianate-style mansion was derived from plans published by Minard Lafever in 1856.
 It was destroyed by fire in 1924.

 Earlier neoclassicism had often used ancient Roman models and the Tuscan order, along with the Roman versions of the original three Greek orders.
 The original Greek orders were Doric, Ionic, and the Corinthian.
 The academic version of Greek Revival embraced the pure form of ancient Grecian architecture.
 Due to its popularity during a time of great wealth for many southern plantations, it was the Greek Revival that became permanently linked to the plantation legend.
 Though some houses were architect-designed, many, if not most, were designed by the owners or their carpenters from pattern books published by Asher Benjamin, Minard Lafever, John Haviland, and others.
 Greek Revival proved to very adaptable to the hot and humid climate of the South, with colloquial adaptations of the style seen from one region, and sometimes from one town, to another.

 The Samuel Sloan-designed "Oriental Villa" mansion, Longwood, in Natchez, Mississippi.
 It was started in 1859 and never completed.

 Greek Revival would remain a favorite architectural style in the agrarian South until well after the Civil War, but other styles had appeared in the nation about the same time as Greek Revival or soon afterward.
 These were primarily the Italianate and Gothic Revival.
 They were slower to be adopted in whole for domestic plantation architecture, but they can be seen in a fusion of stylistic influences.
 Houses that were basically Greek Revival in character sprouted Italianate towers, bracketed eaves, or adopted the asymmetrical massing characteristic of that style.